LITTLE RIVER SCHOOL

 Staff consist of the Principal with 0.1 (one day) teaching responsibility and a teacher 0.8, i.e. 4 days per week in Kahikatea (Year 6-8); two teachers job sharing in Totara (Year 6-8); one full-time teacher in Matai (Years 4/5); a fixed-term 0.8 teacher in Ti Kouka (Years 2/3,) and two teachers job sharing in Kanuka (Year 0/1).
 Teacher Aides are employed to help address classroom needs and support the literacy and numeracy programme, as well as Teacher Aides funded by the Ministry to work with special needs and high health children.
 The school also has an office manager 4 days a week and a secretary working Friday mornings.

-Parents are involved with assisting in sports, Christian education, classroom programmes, grounds maintenance, transporting children, camps, trips and the arts.
+Parents are involved with assisting in sports, classroom programmes, transporting children, camps, trips and the arts.
 The school has continued to develop strong links with the community.
 Maintaining a positive school culture is seen to be very important so that all children will meet with success in a safe, physical and emotional environment.

 We rely on a willing group of parents who make up the Support Group (an Incorporated Society) to help organise fundraising in order to donate everyday equipment etc. The Support Group is a very active group whom we have come to rely on for resources needed to deliver the curriculum, subsidising camp and helping to maintain our behaviour management programme by funding the Cool Card box.
 The Country Bumpkin Pumpkin Festival (usually held around Anzac Day) is our major fundraiser each year.
 It is a great day and a chance for the whole community to be involved.